yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       soomla::CCPurchasableVirtualItem *purchasableVirtualItem);

     /**
-     Handles an `onRestoreTransactionsStarted` event, which is fired when a restore transactions process has started.
+     Handles an `onRestoreTransactionsStarted` event, which is triggered when a restore transactions process has started.
      */
     virtual void onRestoreTransactionsStarted();

     /**
-     Handles an `onRestoreTransactionsFinished` event, which is fired when a restore transactions process has finished.
+     Handles an `onRestoreTransactionsFinished` event, which is triggered when a restore transactions process has finished.
      @param success Indicates if the restore transactions process finished successfully.